Kyriosity/read-write/README+/software/README+/dev-docu.md

 Even if there's extensive user guidance, even the best quality application code needs a fluent explanation:

 + attractive intro,
-+ navigation notes,
++ navigation to source code,
 + clues to common and own patterns and templates used,
-+ known design compromises, drawbacks, and "props",
++ known design compromises, drawbacks, and "props" (that not properties),

 The higher level and more concise the documentation the better - nobody will maintain volumes of papers up-to-date and read them attentively.